-Let's count the number of coins you earned today and mark them on your Treasure Map.
+Let's count the number of coins your group earned today and mark them on your Treasure Map.

-Remember, once you fill up your Treasure Map, you'll choose a prize out of the treasure box!
+Remember, once you fill up your Treasure Map, you'll each choose a prize out of the treasure box!

 Let's get started with our Equation Quest!
 What does the equal sign mean?